-- 1. Install batteries and test power and communications (Section 3: Preparing MicroCAT for Deployment). - 2.
-Deploy the MicroCAT (Section 4: Deploying and Operating MicroCAT): - A. Install new batteries if necessary. - B. Ensure all data has been uploaded, and then send #iiInitLogging to make entire memory available for recording if desired. - C. Set date and time. - D. Establish setup and logging parameters. - E. Check status (#iiDS) and calibration coefficients (#iiDC) to verify setup. - F. Set MicroCAT to start logging now or in the future. - G. Remove protective plugs from anti-foulant device cups, and verify AF24173 Anti-Foulant Devices are installed.
+- 1. Install batteries and test power and communications (Section 3: Preparing MicroCAT for Deployment). - Deploy the MicroCAT (Section 4: Deploying and Operating MicroCAT): A. Install new batteries if necessary. - B. Ensure all data has been uploaded, and then send #iiInitLogging to make entire memory available for recording if desired. - C. Set date and time. - D. Establish setup and logging parameters. - E. Check status (#iiDS) and calibration coefficients (#iiDC) to verify setup. - F. Set MicroCAT to start logging now or in the future. - G. Remove protective plugs from anti-foulant device cup, and verify AF24173 Anti-Foulant Devices are installed.
 Leave protective plugs off for deployment. - H. Install dummy plug or cable connector, and locking sleeve. - I. Deploy MicroCAT, using Sea-Bird or customer-supplied hardware.
+For most applications, mount the MicroCAT with the connector at the bottom for proper operation.